Yps-7/Sleeper-Bus-Ticket-Booking-System/PREDICTION_APPROACH.md

 mean(confirmed_flag) × 100
 = (Total Confirmed Bookings / Total Bookings) × 100

+I have provide this Mock prediction model python file as "Prediction.py".
+[Prediction.py]

 ---
 ## 2. Model Choice
 This solution uses a **mock, rule-based Probability model** instead of a machine learning model.
 This approach mimics how a real ML model behaves but without model training.